ngriffiths13/prefect-poetry-setup/README.md

 - Ensure that [just](https://just.systems/man/en/) is installed
 - From your local repository run `copier https://github.com/ngriffiths13/prefect-poetry-setup.git .`
 - Answer the questions that copier asks you and you should be good to go!
+- Check the [Post-Setup](#post-setup) section for some additional steps you may want to take

 ## Description
 This is a project structure setup according to my own biases and preferences but is hopefully helpful